Organic-Code/ImTerm/README.md

 Regarding optionals, if any of them is empty, it will be ignored.
 For colors, that means ImTerm will use the default color instead of a custom one.
 For the top bar texts (used for the terminal user options such as the ``clear`` button), that means the option will not be available for the end user.
-(As I write these lines, configuring colors is done, but I can't say the same for top bar texts)

 ## non-ascii characters